 Campsite altitude: 3,500 m (11,480 ft)

 This day is the longest but also the most impressive and the most interesting, due the number of archaeological sites and the lush cloud forest area that you cross, rich in Andean flora and fauna.
 From Pacaymayo, climb to the second pass, the Abra Runkurakay (3,970m / 13,022ft).
 Halfway up, stop to visit the archaeological complex with the same name.
 This site, located at 3,800m / 12,464ft, consists of a small oval structure that is believed to have served the purpose of a watchtower.
 After going over the pass, descend towards Yanacocha (Black Lagoon) and enter the cloud forest to finally arrive at Sayacmarca (3,624m / 11,887ft).
 This is a beautiful complex made up of a semicircular construction, enclosures at different levels, narrow streets, liturgical fountains, patios and irrigation canals.
 Continuing up an easy climb, arrive at the third pass, the Abra Phuyupatamarca (3,700m / 12,136ft).
 Along this climb, appreciate the magnitude of the Incas' ancient craft, by walking along paths semi-detached from the mountain, and seeing rocks that fill up ravines in perfect order, saving the trail from the multileveled Andean geography.
 Pass through an Inca tunnel to later arrive at the aforementioned pass and down to the complex of the same name.
 This is one of the most complete and best-preserved archaeological complexes along the Inca Trail to Machu Picchu, and is located on the highest point of a mountain.
 Curiously, Phuyupatamarca means "town over the clouds".
 From above, one can observe a sophisticated sacred complex made up of water fountains with solid foundations, and impressive views of the Urubamba River Valley.
 Continue your trek down the long descending stone steps that lead to Wiñaywayna (2,650m / 8,692ft), an impressive Inca complex made up of an agricultural center with numerous terraces, a religious sector and an urban sector, close to which your camp is located.
-This campsite hosts a trekker lodge, a bar and bathrooms with hot shower facilities.
 After visiting the impressive archaeological site, enjoy your farewell dinner at camp.
 B, L, D

 Total distance: 16 km (9.94 miles)